open-orchestra/open-orchestra-docs/en/user_guide/node_configuration.rst

 Node configuration
 ==================

-Here are the options available in the node configuration.
-Some of them are required in order to buld a node and must therefore be provided.
+Here are the available options in the node configuration.
+Some of them are required in order to build a node and must therefore be provided.

 Page (required)
 ---------------